bettersize

 2023-05-22WIKI

-The traditional dynamic light scattering analysis used a 90°detector which received scattered light signals emanating from diluted samples.
-The emphasis was on dilution, as more concentrated samples would have strong particle interactions as well as create multiple scattering rendering the technique unusable.
+The traditional dynamic light scattering analysis used a 90° detector which received scattered light signals emanating from diluted samples.
+The emphasis was on dilution as more concentrated samples would have strong particle interactions as well as create multiple scattering rendering the technique unusable.
 Therefore, in most applications, laborious sample preparation before analysis was necessary, resulting in inconvenient operation and potential destruction of colloidal stability.
-The DLS setup using a 90° detector was less sensitive to small particles.

 The DLS backscattering technology enables intelligent adjustment for the optimal detection position.
 By moving the lens, the detection point can be set from the center to the cuvette wall, allowing the detection of different types and concentrations of samples to a great extent.